David Quessenberry Promoted to Texans Roster After Cancer Treatment

 The San Jose State product competed for a roster spot in training camp, and he made his return to the field Aug.
 9 when the Texans opened their preseason against the Carolina Panthers.

-"To come from where he's come from, it's just incredible that he just played in an NFL football game," head coach Bill O'Brien said in August, according to ESPN.com's Sarah Barshop.
+"To come from where he's come from, it's just incredible that he just played in an NFL football game," head coach Bill O'Brien said after that game, according to ESPN.com's Sarah Barshop.
 "I'm telling you, you just think about that.
 All that he's been through.
 How special he is to this organization.
 To be able to go out there and play in an NFL game is a pretty big deal."

-Now on the Texans' active roster, Quessenberry will look to play his first regular-season snaps as Houston closes out its regular season against the Pittsburgh Steelers and Indianapolis Colts.
+Now on the Texans' active roster, Quessenberry will look to play his first regular-season snaps as Houston closes its regular season against the Pittsburgh Steelers and Indianapolis Colts.